 Here we only talked about testosterone, progesterone, and estrogen.
 Cortisol and the thyroid hormones play big roles.
 So do the hormones insulin, leptin and others involved in eating food.

 With a blood test, you can often narrow it down and identify the root of the problem.
 But even then it can be tough.
 Be prepared to experiment.
 What follows is a list of things that will help most everyone.
 The truth is, if you cover the foundations of health, then your hormones should largely take care of themselves.
 That’s 90% of the battle.
 The problem is, as a culture, we’re so far removed from having healthy basics.
 But if you get these down, then a little tweaking on top of them with something like herbs can lead to great energy, health, and hormones.

 Athena Woman’s Formula

-We made this formula to have wide-ranging action, including on the hormones.
+We made Athena Woman’s Formula to have wide-ranging action, including on the hormones.
 It contains Shatavari which does have phyto-estrogens.
 It contains a smaller amount of Pine Pollen which does contain phyto-androgens.
 And the other herbs inside all interact with the hormones in different ways.

 It is meant to help balance the hormones of people of many ages.
 Instead of just increasing or decreasing one thing, as natural herbs and extracts, it can interact intelligently with your body to help optimize things as they’re needed.